oliver-ode/Algorithmic-Coding/README.md

 # Algorithmic-Coding
 This repository has lots of my solutions for the CCC and other algorithmic coding problems.
 The solutions will be in Python 3, Java or C++.
-More of the solutions coming out will be in Java as I have transitioned languages (from Python).
-C++ is the language that I want to transition into, but at the moment it is used rarely.
+Any new solutions being added (only Project Euler atm) will be in C++.

 This has some complete and incomplete solutions for several different algorithmic challenges as listed below:
 - CCC